asreview/asreview/docs/source/simulation_overview.rst

 After a simulation, the results are stored in the ASReview project file (extension `.asreview`).
 This file contains a large number of variables and logs on the simulation.
 The data can be extracted from the project file via the API or with one of the available extensions.
-See :doc:`these examples on the Project API <API/example_api_asreview_file>` for more information about opening the project file.
+See :doc:`these examples on the Project API <example_api_asreview_file>` for more information about opening the project file.
 An easier solution would be to use one of the extensions.
 ASReview Insights is a useful example.

 The extension `ASReview Insights <https://github.com/asreview/asreview-insights>`_ offers useful tools, like plotting functions and metrics, to analyze results of a simulation.